heathcliff26/cerberus-mergeguard/README.md

 ### (Optional) Installing binary in CLI

-You can download the latest binary from the [releases](https://github.com/heathcliff26/cerberus-mergeguard/releases/latest).
+You can download the latest binary from the [releases](https://github.com/heathcliff26/cerberus-mergeguard/releases/latest) page.

 Alternatively you can use cargo with `cargo install cerberus-mergeguard`.